021 – Houkousei – Theorising the Temporal Aspect of Ikigai or Life Worth Living

 Clear goals

-Shintaro’s research found that a second important condition for houkousei is clear goals, which he defined as ‘present-future links’.
-Shintaro explains that clear goals are about what people want to accomplish in the future; the clearer the goals are, the more the people are drawn to them because it is easier to picture what they want to achieve.
+A second important condition for houkousei is clear goals, which Shintaro defined as ‘present-future links’.
+Clear goals are about what people want to accomplish in the future; the clearer the goals are, the more the people are drawn to them because it is easier to picture what they want to achieve.
 Everything else just flows from this and it’s easier for people to make cognitive and behavioral associations, which gives them life momentum.

 Do not set goals that are shallow and superficial.
 It's important to have goals that are consistent with the authentic values that you really care about. - Shintaro Kono